sebnitu/vrembem/packages/modal/README.md

 # Modal

-A component for rendering modal dialog boxes.
-Modal dialog boxes block interaction with other UI elements, making the rest of the page inert.
+Dialogs that block interaction with other elements on the page.

 [Documentation](https://vrembem.com/packages/modal)